psoumyap/DevInvoice/readme.md

 This is simple html based invoice.

-A simple rest based Node JS is created using Express framework
+A simple rest API is created based on Node JS and Express framework

 Installation steps are mentioned below